Tricktionary/kombucha-builder-tricktionary/README.md

 ## Tips
 We don't expect everyone will finish all the features below but please try to complete as many as you can.
+(In our minds a senior dev should be able to complete all 4 features and an intermediate should be able to do about 3.)
 Even though this is a test example, this should reflect your best production-like code.
 Please have fun and show us what you can do! 😀

 ## Feature request #1 - Better filtering